18 NERDY Things to do in London [2024]

 17. Sip cocktails at a prohibition-era bar

 For a fun and unique drinking experience, why not visit one of London’s speakeasy bars?
 Hidden just a short walk from Earl’s Court underground station, you’ll find the popular Evans & Peel Detective Agency, where you will step back in time and experience unusual cocktails and live jazz music as detectives solve your unique case.
-The inside decor is quirky and 1920’s-themed with dim lighting, and the staff are friendly and attentive, going out out of their way to ensure you’re having a good time.
-Would definitely recommend to book in advance, and prepare your detective case for your arrival!
+You’ll find the inside decor is quirky and 1920’s-themed with dim lighting, and the staff are friendly and attentive, going out out of their way to ensure you’re having a good time.
+Food also available.

 How to get there